 You’ve now got the total area of one step.
 Multiply this by the number of steps on your stairs.
 Add that figure to the total area of any landing and write down the resulting figure.
 Repeat this process with your rounded-up measurements.

-You’ll also want to add approximately 50cm to the total area, if you’re going to use underlay.
-That way, you’ll have a little slack to account for any mistakes whilst fitting the carpet.
+If you use underlay, you must add approximately 50cm to the total area.
+That way, you’ll have a little slack to account for any mistakes whilst carpet fitting.

-Our simple guide on how to measure stair carpet might not have put you on a stairway to heaven, but it should have made you more confident about livening up your stairs without having to call in a professional.
+Our simple guide on measuring stair carpet might not have put you on a stairway to heaven, but it should have made you more confident about livening up your stairs without having to call in a professional.